submicron13/MRIV/ProjectTemplate.md

 # Project Name / Title

-> Martian Weather Center
+> MRIV - Martian Rover Image Viewer

 ## 2 - 3 Sentence Project Description (Elevator Pitch)

-> A simple website to get the current forcast for the weather on mars
+> A simple website to get images from the nasa image api

 ## What is your motivation for creating this project?